Tuesday, December 5, 2023

 One such story was encountered on The Yorkshire Wolds Way when we passed through the village of Fridaythorpe.
 An information board near the duck pond told of a “battle” that occurred back in the 19th Century, a local punch up that has relevance today.

 The tale was, that back then, Fridaythorpe and another local village (the name of which I can’t recall) each had a well that provided each village with all their essential water.
-However, in one particularly hot summer, one of the other villages wells' dried up, so it was agreed that they could draw their water from Fridaythorp’s, which appeared to have plenty of water.
+However, in one particularly hot summer, one of the other villages wells' dried up, so it was agreed that they could draw their water from Fridaythorp’s well, which appeared to have plenty of water.

 As the hot summer continued, and the drought persisted, Fridaythorpe’s well started to get worryingly low.
 At a heated meeting the villager’s decided to withdraw the agreement with the other village in order to save the remaining water for themselves.
 Obviously the other village, who would be left with no water supply, weren’t very happy about this and demanded to be able to draw water as previously agreed.
 But the people of Fridaythorpe maintained their position and stated that the agreement was not permanent and entirely at their discretion.